marcoemartin/Hijacking-Syscall-Table/README.txt

+﻿Purpose
-Purpose is to hijack (intercept) system calls by writing and installing a very basic kernel module to the Linux kernel.
+To hijack (intercept) system calls by writing and installing a very basic kernel module to the Linux kernel.

 The module will create a new system call capable of:
 REQUEST_SYSCALL_INTERCEPT: intercept the system call syscall